-Ellen Terry, who died on this day in 1928, was a popular Shakespearean actress on the stage and, at the end of her life, in films as well.
+Ellen Terry was a popular Shakespearean actress on the stage and, at the end of her life, in films as well.
 Throughout the final few decades of the 19th century, she was the leading lady at actor-manager Henry Irving’s Lyceum Theatre in London, and was romantically involved with Irving during that time as well.

 This little volume about Henry Irving, was signed by both Irving and Terry, and was likely given by one to the other (based on the inscriptions, it’s a little unclear exactly who gave the book to whom).